justteresa/Ryan-Cheng/README.md

 ## About Ryan

-I am looking for a intership with the stem industry that will enable me to creatively showcase my talent.
+I am looking for a intership with the stem industry that will enable me to creatively showcase my talent. :wave:

 - School: The Nueva School
 - Current: Junior